We all know that customer centricity is essential; even more so these days with the lockdown in most countries due to the pandemic.

 Is customer care only on the objectives of one or two departments in your organisation?
 Perhaps it’s only for the care centre employees or merchandisers to do.

 It should, in fact, be on everyone’s annual objectives, to watch, listen and engage with your customers regularly.
-This will help them to understand how their work fits into the company’s objective to satisfy and delight them.
+This will help them to understand how their work fits into the company’s objective to satisfy and delight the customer.
+It will also increase a more customer-centric approach to work in general.

 Every employee has a role to play in customer centricity and connecting with the customers on a frequent basis and sharing experiences with colleagues will ensure that everyone understands this.

 Do you know where your business is going?
-Do you know what might happen in the future and what you would do in each situation?
-How would you react to new laws, new customer demands, and their new sensitivities such as ecology, sustainability, sourcing or ingredients?
+Do you know what might happen in the future and what you would do in different situations?
+How would you react to new laws, new customer demands, or their new sensitivities such as ecology, sustainability, sourcing or ingredients?

 #6 Review Your Business Plans for Customer Centricity

-Are your customers clearly identified and described in your plans, as well as the customers of your major competitors?
+Are your customers clearly identified and described in your plans?
+What about the customers of your major competitors?

 Have you planned any actions to surprise and delight them, or are you only relying on the “same old” activities, repeated from year to year?

-Are you blocked in an innovation box, relying on your internal technical and expert skills?
-If you know your customer well you can offer them more successful innovations, perhaps through additional sensorial experiences.
+Are you caged in an innovation box, relying on your internal technical and expert skills?
+If you know your customers well, you can offer them more successful innovations, perhaps through additional sensorial experiences.

 Consider adding sound to taste, colour to services, touch to packaging, aromas to retail displays.
 Give your customers more reasons to stay with you and they will become more loyal.

-If you spent more time and resources reviewing how to connect with your customer, and then reviewed early-stage work up-stream with them, you would be more likely to develop winners.
+If you spent more time and resources reviewing how to connect with your customers, and then reviewed early-stage work up-stream with them, you would be more likely to develop winners.

 #9 Define Your Image